 The amount of time pain relief lasts depends on how the patient’s body responds to treatment.
 Some people experience relief for a few days or weeks.
 Others feel better for months.
 Depending on how the patient responds, a doctor may recommend multiple injections to maximize pain relief.
 A recommendation to avoid strenuous movement for 24 hours might also be appropriate.

-The basic nature of therapeutic shoulder injections means that complications from this procedure are rare.
+The basic nature of a therapeutic shoulder joint injection means that complications from this procedure are rare.
 When they do occur, they are generally limited to bleeding and infection at the injection site.
 Note that infection is always a risk when needles are involved.

 As for side effects, most patients report only a bit of soreness and inflammation at the injection site.
 Side effects tend to subside within 24 to 36 hours.